MagMillen-Dutka/CineMe/README.md

 -Speaking of tailord experience, we would like to expand on unique search ways such as genres, year of makes and rating districts.
 Users can also follow these segments to see any new releases.

 -Branching out to actor/actress biographies.
 Creating wider usage on discussions and expansion on unique topics.

-## Acceptance Criteria
-When a user opens the application they should be able to see:
-* A title for the application.
-* A search bar to search by movie title.
-* An image detailing film characters by famous actors / actresses.
-* A description of the application for users to see.
-* Images of top-trending films.
-* Upon searching for a film the user will be presented with the title, a brief description and a rating for the film.

-## License

-* MIT License

-## Credits
-Ali Kocaman - KDragonuv [GitHub]
-Nasteha Hassann - nastehahassann [GitHub]
-Obiora Ezeasor - Obi1Knube [GitHub]

 ## Projects Elements: